Skip to content

 Impulse Hammer - Impact Hammer - Modal Hammer

-Impact Hammer Test Kits
+Impact Hammer Test Kit

 Impulse hammers are designed for frequency measurement of mechanical structures, such as mechanical flexibility, mechanical damping and impedance.